Aug 12, 2015

 Everyone at Ultimaker takes their hat off to e-NABLE’s commitment to help those in need through 3D printing.
 As our CEO Siert Wijna said: “Ultimaker is honored to be a part of this ground breaking movement in medical technology.
 Our desktop 3D printers are the perfect tool for anyone to be able to print assistive hands at home with the help of e-NABLE.
 Ultimaker is also excited to see where the organization takes the possibilities of 3D printed assistive devices in the future.”

-This is just the beginning and we’re extremely excited to see what the future holds for 3D printing and the positive affect it will have on people’s lives.
+This is just the beginning and we’re extremely excited to see what the future holds for 3D printing and the positive effect it will have on people’s lives.

 If you haven’t already, watch the story of Luke and e-NABLE here.
 You can check out Luke’s Facebook page here.
 And also make sure to visit e-NABLE and either donate or start 3D printing e-NABLE hands!